TalkingHeadBench: A Multi-Modal Benchmark & Analysis of Talking-Head DeepFake Detection: Details of Assets Used

-\begin{itemize} \item \textbf{CelebV-HQ~\cite{zhu2022celebv}:} This large-scale video facial attributes dataset was used as the source for dynamic driving signals.
+\paragraph{Source Driving Signals (Audio/Video) for Deepfake Generation} \begin{itemize} \item \textbf{CelebV-HQ~\cite{zhu2022celebv}:} This large-scale video facial attributes dataset was used as the source for dynamic driving signals.
 It contains a variety of identities, ethnicities, expressions, and poses.
 Both video segments (for video-driven generators) and extracted audio tracks (for audio-driven generators, converted to .wav format) were utilized.
 The dataset can be accessed through the following link: \url{https://github.com/CelebV-HQ/CelebV-HQ}.
 The copyright information for this dataset is not explicitly mentioned. \end{itemize}